- A battle droid manning a starship cannon admits he's a terrible shot because of his cheap programming.

 Grievous: RRAAARRRHHH!!! [slices the droid's head off with a lightsaber] Any more complaints?!

-- Master Sinube's awful Pun to Ahsoka.
-He even laughs of his own joke.Ahsoka: I can tell he definitely came from one of those aquatic worlds.
+- Master Sinube's awful pun to Ahsoka.
+He even laughs at his own joke.Ahsoka: I can tell he definitely came from one of those aquatic worlds.
 You know, one of the watery worlds.

 Tera Sinube: So you say there was something fishy about him? [starts laughing while Ahsoka looks unimpressed]

 - When Master Sinube is trying to find the lightsaber thief on the computer system, Ahsoka is seen behind him pacing, rolling her eyes, and muttering in disbelief and frustration.

 - Obi-Wan and Satine going at each other.Obi-Wan: A Republic military presence is the only sure defense against the Separatists

 Satine: Even extremists can be reasoned with!